-Did you know that a PC doesn’t necessarily need to have a CPU?
+Did you know that a gaming PC doesn’t necessarily need to have a CPU?

-APU, or Accelerated Processing Unit, is a marketing term that AMD came up with in 2011 to denote a series of processors that had both CPU and GPU cores on a single die and were thus able to fill both roles.
+An APU, short for Accelerated Processing Unit, is a marketing term that AMD came up with in 2011 to denote a series of processors that featured both CPU and GPU cores on a single die and were thus able to fill both roles.

 In this article, we’ll be going over a few of the best APUs for gaming that you can get in 2021, but we’ll also take a look at the advantages and disadvantages that they have compared to your regular CPUs.

 - Not unlocked

 - Dubious value

 About The APU

 If you’re looking for affordable, then you’ll hardly find a better APU than the new Athlon 200GE.
 Since 1999, AMD has been offering great budget solutions under this brand, and it endures to this day.